This Huami Amazfit Verge Review will try to identify and analyze the essential features and problems of the new Amazfit smartwatch.

 On the Verge, you can go a step back by swiping the display from left to right.
 Lastly, to be able to lock the screen, you can cover it together with your hands.
 A double-tap unlocks the watch.

 The Settings menu can be challenging initially, particularly because the text is too long in many options.
-Still, after installing the necessary settings by your taste, you will have to visit this page occasionally.
+Still, after installing the necessary settings to your taste, you must visit this page occasionally.

 The UI feels fluid most of the days, but it might get jumpy if you start a lot of in-built programs simultaneously, sometimes even resulting in a crash and reboot.
 The noticeable lag, if it seemed, is due to the underwhelming quad-core chip and only 512MB of RAM, as we’ll see later.